jd28/pynwn/README.md

 PyNWN
 =====

 **This repository is no longer maintained.
-There are good ideas here, but I will not update it to NWN:EE**
+There are good ideas here, but I will not update it to NWN:EE.
+If you are interested in this library, please see [rollnw](https://github.com/jd28/rollnw)**

 Neverwinter Nights 1/2 file formats Python library.